wafflepie/dotfiles/README.md

 The best ones out there, surely.

-**WARNING:** My dotfiles contain a LOT of stuff, most of which you probably don't need.
-Instead of using my repository directly, you should do a couple of things:
+**WARNING:** Instead of using my repository directly, you should do a couple of things:

 - Create a fork.
 - Review the code.
 Seriously.